Battleground (film): Plot

-The squad is short of supplies, as bad weather has grounded the supply transport aircraft.
-Several men attend impromptu outdoor Christmas services held by a chaplain.
-(The chaplain had previously served as clergy at a Hanukkah ceremony, and when he asks a Jewish soldier how he did he responds, "Not bad for a beginner, padre.")
-That night, the Luftwaffe bombs Bastogne.
-Denise dies, and Bettis, slowed by his fear of returning to the lines, is killed by a collapsing house.
-The "walking wounded", including Hansan and a mess sergeant he befriends, are recalled for a last-ditch defense of the town.

-As the platoon is down to its last few rounds of ammunition, the weather finally clears, allowing Allied fighter aircraft to attack the Germans and C-47 transports to drop supplies, enabling the 101st to hold.
-Afterward, Kinnie leads the platoon's survivors' rearward for a well-earned rest.
+That night, Denise is killed when the Luftwaffe bombs Bastogne and Bettis, hesitant to return to the lines, dies under a collapsing house.
+The walking wounded, including Hansan and a mess sergeant, are recalled for a last-ditch defense of the town.
+With the platoon down to its last rounds of ammunition, the weather clears, allowing Allied fighter aircraft to attack the Germans and C-47 transports to drop supplies, enabling the 101st to hold.
+Kinnie leads the platoon's survivors rearward for a well-earned rest.